 The above must be in hand before you apply for the following:

-#11, #3 permits may be downloaded and filled out before they are submitted at the Quick Permit counter.
+#11, #3 permits may be downloaded and filled out before they are submitted.

 Zoning, #11 and #3 permits may be applied for on the same day.

-Sign in online or at the kiosk once for your zoning permit and once for all Quick Permits.
+Sign in online or at the kiosk once for your zoning permit (Residential Same Day Review) and once for all Quick Permits.

 Zoning and Building permit fees are based on valuation of the work to be completed including the labor and materials.
 View the permit fee schedules to estimate the fees required for your project.
-There are no fees for the Landmark Certificate of Appropriateness or the homeowner's exams.
+There is no fee for the Landmark review.

-Fees can be paid in person at our office on the 2nd floor of the Wellington Webb Building.
+Fees can be paid in person at our cashier on the 2nd floor of the Wellington Webb Building.
 We accept Visa, MasterCard and Discover Card, cash and checks at our counter.

 To pay by mail, send checks to: